Fuerte de la Concepcion y del Triunfo: World War II

-During World War II, Wendell Fertig established the command headquarters of the growing guerrilla resistance to the Japanese occupation of Mindanao in the Spanish fort in the town in October 1942 during the Japanese occupation in Misamis.
-However, his headquarters was abandoned on June 26, 1943, in the face of a large Japanese attack.
-The fort was captured and garrisoned by a contingent of Japanese soldiers who dug foxholes near and under the walls.
-This undermining of the walls later lead to the destruction of the southwest bastion in the 7.4-magnitude earthquake of 1955.
+During World War II, Wendell Fertig made the fort the command headquarters of the growing guerrilla resistance to the Japanese occupaion in October 1942.
+However, his headquarters was abandoned on June 26, 1943 in the face of a large Japanese attack.
+The fort was captured and garrisoned by a contingent of Japanese troops who dug foxholes near and under the walls.
+This structural damage later led to the collapse of the southwest bastion in 1955 in a 7.4-magnitude earthquake.